Fall International Timeline

 Deadline: June 30

-After submitting your Enrollment Deposit, visit eCommon and login with your ECnet username and password.
-Freshmen will see an option to complete the online Housing Application Form.
-Please do so as soon as possible.
+After submitting your enrollment deposit, visit eCommon and login with your ECnet username and password.
+Freshmen will see an option to complete the online Housing Application Form starting on February 10.
 Housing assignments are sent in late July.
 Move-in dates are posted in late June.

 Submit Health Information